Jrmromao/prompt-craft/docs/future-dev/database-migration-plan.md

 # Database Migration Plan

 ## Overview
-This document outlines the database migration plan for implementing enterprise features in PromptCraft.
+This document outlines the database migration plan for implementing enterprise features in PromptHive.
 The migration will be executed in phases to ensure minimal disruption and maintain data integrity.

 ## Current Schema Analysis
 The current database schema includes basic prompt management and user features.
 We need to extend it to support: